-Trieste hosts the second largest synagogue in Europe and a large variety of churches and places of worship.
+Trieste is a multi-religious city and it hosts the second largest synagogue in Europe and a large variety of churches and places of worship.

-Beautifully located at the sea, Trieste hosts the biggest sailing regattas in Europe, the Barcolana, with 2000 boats on the starting line.
+Beautifully located at the sea, Trieste hosts the biggest sailing regatta in the world according to the Guinness Book of Records; In 2018 the Barcolana, had 2,168 boats on the one starting line.

 Trieste is a science and research hub with a very large density of scientists.

-For you to discover.
-Without the metropolitan queues and stress of the historic tourist destinations in Italy.
+Keep in mind, here you will avoid the metropolitan queues and stress of the historic tourist destinations in Italy.

 You will be surprised!